-Have you and your spouse become that couple that you promised yourself you would never become before you were married and became one?
+Have you and your spouse become that couple that you promised yourself you would never become before you were married?
 That couple that’s always bickering.
-That couple
+That couple that no matter

 Christian Counseling - The Differences

-As a general rule, both Christian counseling and secular counseling share the same desire to help people overcome their problems, find meaning and joy in life, and become healthy and well-adjusted individuals, both mentally and emotionally.
+As a general rule, both Christian counseling and secular counseling share the same desire to help people overcome their problems, find meaning and joy in life, while becoming healthy, both mentally and emotionally.
 Most counselors have graduate degrees and have spent years learning their craft.
 The word "counseling" can have multiple meanings, including offering advice and encouragement, sharing wisdom and skills, setting goals, resolving conflict, etc. Counselors usually probe the past (whether the problem happened a week ago or during childhood) in an attempt to repair the present.
 Sometimes they explore possible affects of physical and chemical imbalances that can cause physiological problems.
 A major part of counseling is resolving and restoring conflicts between people.

 The C.A.R.E.
 Technique of Counseling

-There are as many various techniques of counseling as there are counseling theories.
-Each technique emphasizes whatever a counselor theory is trying to achieve with a client.
-In the case of Belief Therapy the emphasis is on what one believes and doesn’t believe.
-As Certified Belief Therapists we find the C.A.R.E. technique to be most effective.
-It’s fundamental objective is to assist a client to change what they are believing that is keeping them from finding the “peace of God, which passes all understanding” (Phil 4:7), believing the LIE. to believing the TRUTH that sets them free (John 8:32) from the bondage of the LIE.
+There are as many techniques in counseling as there are counseling theories.
+Each technique emphasizes whatever a counselor is trying to achieve with a client.
+In the case of Belief Therapy , the emphasis is on what one believes and doesn’t believe.
+As Certified Belief Therapists, we find the C.A.R.E. technique to be most effective.
+It’s fundamental objective is to assist a client to change what is keeping them from finding the “peace of God, which passes all understanding” (Phil 4:7), believing the LIE. to believing the TRUTH that sets them free (John 8:32) from the bondage of the LIE.
 All problems in life become bondage to a person as long as that person believes the lies of Satan concerning themselves, others and God.
 Therefore, Belief Therapy assists a client to learn and appropriate the TRUTH found only in Jesus Christ.
 C.A.R.E. is the implementation of this process.
 People do what they do because they believe what they believe.

 Christian Counseling - The Foundation